 The elevator was driven by a single speed, reversible hydraulic motor mounted on the top right side of the elevator frame.

-The motor received pressurized oil from a hydraulic pump, driven from the engines power take off.
+The motor received pressurised oil from a hydraulic pump, driven from the engine’s power take-off.

 Of conventional design, the elevator had twenty flights.